Low Blood Sugar

 Some symptoms, like hunger or sweating, occur when blood sugar is only slightly low.
 More severe symptoms, such as unclear thinking or seizure, may occur when the blood sugar is much lower (less than 54 mg/dL or 3.0 mmol/L).

 Even if you do not have symptoms, your blood sugar could still be too low (called hypoglycemic unawareness).
 You may not even know you have low blood sugar until you faint, have a seizure, or go into a coma.
-If you have diabetes, ask your health care provider if wearing a continuous glucose monitor can help you detect when your blood sugar is getting too low to help prevent a medical emergency.
-Some continuous glucose monitors can alert you and other people that you designate when your blood sugar decreases below a set level.
+If you have diabetes, ask your health care provider if wearing a continuous glucose monitor (CGM) can help you detect when your blood sugar is getting too low to help prevent a medical emergency.
+Some CGMs can alert you and other people that you designate when your blood sugar decreases below a set level.

 If you have diabetes, keeping good control of your blood sugar can help prevent low blood sugar.
 Talk to your provider if you're not sure about the causes and symptoms of low blood sugar.